Cienfuegos to Havana

 DAY 1: Friday | Cienfuegos

 Arrive in Cienfuegos, also known as the Pearl of the South, where you will be met and assisted by a member of our team.
 Founded by French settlers, Cienfuegos boasts a unique architecture and was declared a UNESCO World Heritage site.
-Visit the graphic arts workshop and attend a local musical performance.
+Visit the graphic arts workshop and t attend a local musical performance.
 Walk around the city center and admire outstanding examples of French neo classical architecture from the 19th Century.
 We will stop at a local farmer’s market before having lunch.
 A special treat will be a concert by the singers of the Chorus of Cienfuegos, or string quartet.
-We make our way to the pier for embarkation on the Panorama, followed by a boat drill and welcome briefing.
+We make our way to the pier for embarkation on the Voyager, followed by a boat drill and welcome briefing.
 Overnight sailing to Trinidad.

 DAY 2: Saturday | Casilda/Trinidad

 Today we visit Trinidad, a meticulously well-preserved Spanish colonial city.
 With its rich architecture, cobblestone streets, palaces and plazas, it is sometimes referred to as the "Museum City of Cuba."
 We will walk through the town, visit a scale model of the city, and have lunch at a local paladar.
 Stop at the Romantic Museum located in the old palace of the Count Brunet, or Palacio Cantero, the Trinidad General Municipal Museum.
 Visit the studio of Lazaro Niebla, a very unique woodcarver.
-Return to the Panorama for dinner onboard and overnight at sea.
+Return to the Voyager for dinner onboard and overnight at sea.

 DAY 3: Sunday | Day at Sea/ Isla de la Juventud